0xJord4n/bnp-hackaton/README.md

 Navigate to the frontend directory: cd ../frontend
 Create a .env file in the frontend directory and add:
 PERPLEXITY_API_KEY="your_perplexity_api_key"

+Then you can do:
+- npm install
+- npm run dev

 Main Company Information
 URL: /main/